signalchaindev/tempo/README.md

 [WIP]

+## FYI

-FYI - Filenames cannot be repeated
+- Filenames cannot be repeated

+- Sometimes in a new project you have to copy paste the tempo directory into `node_modules` manually to kick start it

 ex. if you have a `hello.js` query file, you can not have a `hello.js` mutation file